soggybag/Front-end-Web-Class-1/README.md

 We markup: [example 2](example-2.html)

-5 - Pair up with a partner look at the tag list here:
+### 5 - Pair up

+With a partner look at the tag list here:
 [http://htmldog.com/references/html/tags/](http://htmldog.com/references/html/tags/)
 Markup the example text using the tags that you think are most appropriate.

-6 - Discussion
+### 6 - Discussion

-7 - Break
+### 7 - Break

-8 - Domains and hosting
+### 8 - Domains and hosting

-9 - Semantic HTML concept.
+### 9 - Semantic HTML

 Tags add context and meaning to content on the page.
 The golden rule is always choose the tag that describes the element best, while understanding that sometimes there will be more than one, and often it will be a best judgement situation.

 What about tags like: <sarcasm>, <humor>.
 When we talk about CSS you will find that CSS provides aural styles.
 Imagine now that the computer can understand and express sarcasm.
 Whoa, that’s powerful.

 Markup the example using boilerplate and sectional tags.
 Students follow up by directing the markup of the next document.

-10 - Make a web page.
+### 10 - Make a web page

 We will continue to work on and add features to the pages you create.
 As of today the page will provide little design, you will be adding more as class progresses.
 Choose one of the following:

-Make a web page for the app you created at Summer Academy Make a web page for yourself.
+- Make a web page for the app you created at Summer Academy
+- Make a web page for yourself.
-Markup Sample document
+- Markup Sample document